price family law

 If you do not have children, you may not need to participate in a hearing.
 In cases like this, our team would submit an Affidavit for Decree without appearance.
 This step is critical; failure to so file means a hearing would be mandatory.

 Once all of your documents are complete and reviewed by the judge, a decree of dissolution of marriage will be issued.
 The judge can sign this if it has been at least 91 days since your initial petition was filed.

 While an uncontested divorce is possible if you and your spouse have minor children, the process is a bit more restrictive.
 First of all, the residency requirement is significantly greater than the “at least 90 days” applicable to couples without children.
 In fact, you or your spouse must have been a Colorado resident for at least 182 days (or since the children were born if they are younger).
 This is more than half a year.

 Additionally, the law (Colo.
 Rev. Stat. § 14-10-120.3 (2021)) states that unless you and your spouse each have legal representation, have submitted an affidavit for decree without appearance and have completed and signed a document explaining child support, parenting time and custody, you will have to appear in court.
-If you have disagreements regarding child custody, you cannot file for an uncontested divorce.
+If you have disagreements regarding child custody, contact a child custody lawyer.
+You cannot file for an uncontested divorce.